 Problem Statement

 The PIM and PSM for the Software Radio Components Specification [SWR] (referred to as the SWRadio specification below for brevity) was focused on the portability of waveforms across SDRs.
 The SWRadio specification added communications, Open Systems Interconnection ([OSI] OSI – ITU-T Reference Model X.200) components and facilities, and a model/technology separation to the Software Communication Architecture (SCA).
 The SCA is an open architecture framework, published by the Joint Tactical Networking Center (JTNC) and developed by the Wireless Innovation Forum and the OMG in the 2001-2008 timeframe.
 The SCA defines a standard way for radios to instantiate, configure, and manage waveform applications running on many platforms.
-The OMG originally commercialized the SCA to: 1) provide wider standardization and modularization for improved specification and tools, 2) enable industry to offer alternative solutions, 3) allow other platform independent transports, 4) reduce the cost of maintaining other than the non-essential radio-specific portions of the SDR specifications, 5) leverage overlapping OMG standards to reduce SDR specification size and 6) serve a wider community.
-Figure 1 illustrates some of the space-based communication pathways affected by this RFP.
+The The goal of OMG’s SWRadio specification was to encourage the rapid commercial adoption of software defined radios; i.e., to: 1) provide wider standardization and modularization for improved specification and tools, 2) enable industry to offer alternative solutions, 3) allow other platform independent transports, 4) reduce the cost of maintaining other than the non-essential radio-specific portions of the SDR specifications, 5) leverage overlapping OMG standards to reduce SDR specification size and 6) serve a wider community.

-Figure 1: Space Communication Architecture – A Network of Networks

-Even though the SWRadio specification defines radio infrastructure facilities that can be utilized in developing models and that promote the portability of waveforms across SDRs, it does not address key communications and platform requirements imposed by the space domain sufficiently.
-These requirements, a subset of which is listed below and explained in more detail in Section 6.5, are the basic premise for extending (adding to) and/or specializing (constraining) the SWRadio specification.
-The extent of reuse of the existing SWRadio Profile will be up to the submitters.
+Even though the existing SWRadio specification defines radio infrastructure facilities that can be utilized in developing models and promotes the portability of waveforms across SDRs, it does not address key communications and platform requirements imposed by the space domain sufficiently.
+These requirements, a subset of which is listed below and explained in more detail in Section 6.5, are the basic premise for extending (adding to) and/or specializing (constraining) the SWRadio specification to support space-based communications.
+The extent of reuse of the existing SWRadio Profile in the SWRadio specification will be up to the submitters.

-There are several elements of the architecture that are unique to the space environment, or at least pose special considerations for operation in space compared to terrestrial systems.
-This RFP is intended to address issues with the following elements:
+With respect to the software communications architecture, there are several aspects that are either unique to the space environment or that demand special consideration for operation in space vice terrestrial systems.
+Responses to this RFP are intended to address the following issues associated with space communications:

 Radiation Suitable Processing: The performance of SDRs in space is limited by radiation-hardened/tolerant hardware components, designed so they can survive the radiation environment.
 The electronics are chosen to survive radiation effects that range from single event upsets to total dose effects.
 Radiation hardened processors are available for space radios.
-For Field Programmable Gate Arrays (FPGAs), the current trend for single event upset handling is to use triple mode redundancy and scrubbing.
+For Field Programmable Gate Arrays (FPGAs), the current trend for a single event upset handling is to use triple mode redundancy and scrubbing.
 Error detection and correction techniques are also used.
 A by-product of using these radiation capable processors is that they are not as capable as commercial off-the-shelf electronics, often lagging them by a generation or two.
 The use of these processors limits both the footprint and complexity of the infrastructure.

-Spacecraft Resource Constraints: An item limiting the size and complexity of the architecture is the available resources from the spacecraft, which often impose constraints on the size, weight and power the radios can use.
-Each mission has specific allowances for the resources that a radio can consume such as, real time performance, mission classes (high-capacity), network, reconfigurability, reprogrammability, etc. Overhead for supporting the open architecture must be balanced against these spacecraft constraints.
+Spacecraft Resource Constraints: A property limiting the size and complexity of the architecture is the available resources from the spacecraft, which often impose constraints on the size, weight and power radios can use.
+Each mission has specific allowances for the resources a radio can consume such as, real time performance, mission classes (high-capacity), network, reconfigurability, reprogrammability, etc. Overhead for supporting an open architecture must be balanced against these spacecraft constraints.